ethangela/y_intercept_test/README.md

 ### 3. Trading Strategies

-After generating trading signals, the project implements trading strategies based on the combined signals from different strategies.
-The strategies aim to make buy or sell decisions, considering the signals from multiple sources.
-These strategies are essential for real trading decisions and can be customized to meet specific trading goals.
+After generating trading signals, the project combines all the trading signals from the different strategies.
+The combined signals are then used to make trading decisions.
+The trading strategies aim to buy or sell based on the sum of the signals.
+Here's how the trading actions work:

-#### Note:

-Trading strategies in this project may require further customization and validation based on the specific requirements of your trading goals and risk tolerance.
-Backtesting and risk management are essential components of developing effective trading strategies.

-Please review and adapt the provided strategies to your needs and consider implementing additional risk management techniques and backtesting before using them in real trading.

----

-Feel free to further customize and expand this README to include additional details, such as data sources, assumptions, and other relevant information for your specific trading project.
+- Sum all trading signals generated from the strategies.
+- Filter out signals with an absolute sum less than or equal to 2.
+- Execute trading actions:
+  - Buy Signal: If `row['trade_signal'] > 0`, it's a buy signal.
+    - If `current_position` is 0, buy `abs(row['trade_signal'])` volumes.
+    - If `current_position` is greater than 0, buy additional volumes only when `abs(row['trade_signal'])` is stronger.
+  - Sell Signal: If `row['trade_signal'] < 0`, it's a sell signal.
+    - If `current_position` is greater than 0, sell based on the strength of `abs(row['trade_signal'])`.
+    - If `current_position` is 0, do nothing (with potential modifications in the future).